Esther Wheelwright: Mother Superior and later life

 During the war, Wheelwright had been assistant superior as the Ursulines nursed both French and British soldiers in the convent.
 On 15 December 1760 she was appointed Mother Superior of the Quebec Ursuline order.
 In part due to her respected personality, this was also a strategic move by the Order, as her English and Protestant heritage was crucial to maintaining the Ursulines' position and independence under British rule.

 Esther's background facilitated contact with the British and made the Ursulines seem less threatening.
 The convent was a popular target of criticism, representing France, Catholicism, and women in power, and the Ursulines feared that the British might close the convent.
 Nevertheless, it had frequent contact with and visits from the community.
 The Mother Superior's threefold British, French and Indigenous ties made her a strong political symbol, and it was in the interest of the English to claim her as one of their own.

 As Mother Superior, Esther functioned as a diplomat, maintaining good relations with the British Governors of Québec, Amherst and Murray, as well as with France.
-During the negotiations for the Québec Act of 1774, her diplomacy with Governor Guy Carleton proved influential.
+During the negotiations for the Quebec Act 1774, her diplomacy with Governor Guy Carleton proved influential.
 The convent was central to the City of Québec, both in location and in relation to the British.
 Right after the defeat of Québec in 1759, General Murray established both a British military hospital and Québec's first Anglican church in the convent.